-The following summary of rules may seem complicated, mechanical and restrictive to what is called "Natural" Family Planning, but they are very necessary in the learning phase at least.
-Once couples have experience of their own fertility, they can assess their needs and adjust the rules accordingly.
+The following summary of rules may seem complicated, mechanical and restrictive to what we call "Natural" Family Planning, but they are very necessary in the learning phase.
+Once couples have experience, they can assess their needs and adjust the rules accordingly.

 People come to NFP in many different situations.
-Teachers of NFP are always concerned for those who have critical reasons for wishing to avoid / postpone pregnancy.
+As teachers of NFP, we are always concerned for those who have critical reasons for wishing to avoid / postpone pregnancy.
 Some health risks in particular cause great anxiety.
-Therefore, they have to be confident that they can offer all the benefits and efficiency of NFP, with no health risks, and thereby enrich the lives of the couples they teach.
+Therefore, we have to be confident that we have researched the means for obtaining all the benefits and efficiency of NFP, with no health risks, and thereby enrich the lives of the couples who come to us.
 The rules following are a synthesis of research and teaching of NFP throughout Europe.
-All European Associations have modified versions of these rules and they collaborate to form the European Institute for Family Life Education (EIFLE).
-Regular conferences are held world wide to further research into fertility, its indicators, its impact upon family life and marriage enrichment programmes.
-For further information and contact addresses of EIFLE / IEEF or for information on how to become a teacher of NFP, please visit www.nfpta.org.uk
+All European Associations have modified versions of these rules and we all collaborate to form the European Institute for Family Life Education (EIFLE).
+We have regular conferences world wide to further research into fertility, its indicators, its impact upon family life and marriage enrichment programmes.
+What we have presented is based on research to date and has been proved to be effective in European studies.